cabforum/servercert/docs/BRv.1.3.0.md

 **Key Pair:**  The Private Key and its associated Public Key.

-**Legal Entity:** An [association](http://www.businessdictionary.com/definition/association.html), [corporation](http://www.businessdictionary.com/definition/corporation.html), [partnership](http://www.businessdictionary.com/definition/partnership.html), [proprietorship](http://www.businessdictionary.com/definition/proprietorship.html), [trust](http://www.businessdictionary.com/definition/trust.html), government entity or other entity with [legal](http://www.businessdictionary.com/definition/legal.html) [standing](http://www.investorwords.com/7216/standing.html)in a country's legal system.
+**Legal Entity:** An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country’s legal system.

 **Object Identifier:**  A unique alphanumeric or numeric identifier registered under the International Organization for Standardization's applicable standard for a specific object or object class.